shanelonergan/shanelonergan.github.io/_posts/2019-09-02-streamline-your-workflow-with-custom-bash-commands.md

 	greet Shane

 You should see `Hello Shane!` (or whatever name you give as an argument), printed out.
 Congrats!
 You have just made your first custom bash command.
-However, using the above would require you to run the source command even time you opened a new terminal.
+However, using the above would require you to run the source command every time you opened a new terminal.
 If we link to this file in our bash profile, our new commands will come pre-loaded in every new terminal session.

 # 3. Link to the file in your bash profile